iqtedar123/PCFinancialAssignment/backend/README.md

 # Description

 Backend for Store Admin.
 It uses NestJS (Express) located in `/backend`.
-It stores products in `.json` file that is empty on server startup.
+It stores products in `.json` file that has some mock data on server startup.

 ## Installation